 Marianne argues that what you want to do is not the important question.
 But rather, the question is: “When I do anything, how should I do it?”

 ACIM, the Bible, and every spiritual resource point to the same answer: in love.

 And I also advocate that each of us carry out our specific mission, which is usually tied to what we love doing.
 In the book, I write “Do What You Love” as the 3rd Law of Awesomeness to apply this principle.
 With it, love comes naturally to our actions.

 But I guess the real challenge that the question poses is how we do the ordinary tasks?
 The little things?
-Because how we do one thing is how we do everything.
+How we do one thing is how we do everything.
 Doing the little things with love prepares us for our grander mission.

 May we be reminded of Mother Teresa: “Not all of us can do great things.
 But we can do small things with great love.”

 Your personal power is not something that is going to reveal itself at some later date.
 Your power is a result of your decision to reveal it.
 You are powerful in whatever moment you choose to be.
 The choice to be used as an instrument of love, right here, right now, is a choice for personal empowerment.